Resolution Matters: The Ultimate Guide To Scanning Resolution

 Post-Scanning Editing and Enhancement

-Cropping and Straightening: Cropping can help focus on the most important parts of an image, while straightening corrects any alignment issues.
-These processes are easier and more effective when working with high-resolution scans, as they retain clarity even when parts of the image are removed or the image is adjusted for alignment.
+Cropping helps you focus on the most important parts of an image, while straightening corrects any alignment issues from the scanning process.
+High-resolution scans retain their clarity even after parts of the image are removed or adjusted, ensuring these edits don’t compromise the quality of the final file.

 Read Article